-The diaphragm is a type of contraception that women can use to avoid getting pregnant.
-It sits inside the vagina and prevents sperm reaching the womb.
+- A diaphragm is a type of contraception (birth control) that can be used to avoid getting pregnant.

 What is a diaphragm?